joba-1/Tasmoticz/README.md

-# Tasmoticz - Domoticz Plugin for Tasmota
+# Tasmoticz - Autodiscovery of Tasmota Devices for Domoticz

 Python plugin for autodetecting devices with Tasmota firmware in Domoticz.